Introduction

 # Run testsmake test

 # Start the API servermake demoThe REST gateway starts on http://localhost:8080.
-See the Architecture page for endpoint documentation.
+See the REST API reference for endpoint documentation.

 Project layout

-Section titled “Project layout”src/├── core/ # Domain logic — zero external dependencies│ ├── ports/ # Protocol interfaces for all operations│ ├── domain/ # Pure data types, template operations, scoring│ └── orchestration/ # Search / Verify / Enrol / Delete orchestrators├── adapters/│ ├── inbound/ # REST gateway, gRPC gateway│ └── outbound/ # FAISS client, ONNX inference, PAD, MAD, OFIQ├── pipeline/ # Detection → Alignment → Quality → Extraction stages└── infra/ # Config, logging, health checksrust/ # Rust hot-path modules (FAISS bindings, SIMD ops)deploy/ # Dockerfiles, Kubernetes manifests, Helm charts
+Section titled “Project layout”src/├── core/ # Domain logic — zero external dependencies│ ├── ports/ # Protocol interfaces for all operations│ ├── domain/ # Pure data types, template operations, scoring│ └── orchestration/ # Search / Verify / Enrol / Delete orchestrators├── adapters/│ ├── inbound/ # REST gateway, gRPC gateway│ └── outbound/ # FAISS client, ONNX inference, PAD, MAD, OFIQ,│ # age, head pose, deepfake, face attributes, super-resolution├── pipeline/ # Detection → Alignment → Quality → Extraction stages└── infra/ # Config, logging, health checksrust/ # Rust hot-path modules (FAISS bindings, compaction)deploy/ # Dockerfiles, Kubernetes manifests, Helm chartsterraform/ # AWS EKS Terraform modules